Gypsum is a mineral calcium sulphate dihydrate with the chemical formula CaSO4·2H2O a non-hazardous, non-toxic, inherently safe material.

 Gypsum as used by the members of GPDA has been registered in accordance with REACH (Registration, Evaluation, Authorisation & restriction of CHemicals).
 The overall conclusion in accordance with the REACH regulation is that there are no hazardous classifications associated with either mined or by-product gypsum.

-Gypsum products are not classified as dangerous according to CHIP.
+Gypsum products are not classified as dangerous according to EU CLP Regulations.

 There are no long term adverse medical effects from ingestion of gypsum.
 If ingested, wash out the mouth and drink plenty of water.